Swing space & interim space

 The Building/Departmental Administrator or Move Coordinator is responsible for labeling furniture and departmental equipment to show which room each item is moving to.
 Individuals are responsible for labeling their boxes of personal items.

-For more information on the move-in process, please view the Swing Space Move-in Process flow chart: View here
+For more information on the move-in process, please view the Swing Space Move-in Process flow chart at the bottom of the page.

 Interim space